ElementsProject/lightning/README.md

 `true`.

 ### Different states
-* `GOSSIPING` means that you are connected to a peer but there is no payment channel yet.
 * `OPENINGD` means that `lightning_openingd` is negotiating channel opening.
 * `CHANNELD_AWAITING_LOCKIN` means that `lightning_channeld` is waiting